egiurleo/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

 *except* for write concern timeouts, so as not to exceed the user's original intention for ``wtimeout``.
-The current design of this specification no longer excludes write concern timeouts, and simply retries ``commitTransaction`` within its timeout period for all errors bearing the "UnknownTransactionCommitResult" label.
+The current design of this specification no longer excludes write concern timeouts, and simply retries ``commitTransaction`` within its timeout period for all errors bearing the "RetryableWriteError" label.

 This change was made in light of the forthcoming Client-side Operations Timeout specification (see: `Future Work`_), which we expect will allow the current 120-second timeout for ``withTransaction`` to be customized and also obviate the need for users to specify ``wtimeout``.

+Previous versions of this specification had these errors labeled with the "UnknownTransactionCommitResult" error label.
+See
+`Why replace UnknownTransactionCommitResult label with RetryableWriteError label?`_ in the Transactions specification for more information.

+.. _Why replace UnknownTransactionCommitResult label with RetryableWriteError label?: ../transactions/transactions.rst#why-replace-unknowntransactioncommitresult-label-with-retryablewriteerror-label

 The commit is not retried after a MaxTimeMSExpired error
 --------------------------------------------------------